streamnative/function-mesh-website/docs/scaling.md

       kubectl apply -f path/to/function-sample.yaml
       ```

-### VPA(Vertical-pod-autoscaling)
+### Vertical Pod Autoscaling (VPA)

-Vertical scaling means assigning more resources (for example: memory or CPU) to the Pods that are already running for the workload.
+Vertical scaling increases loads by assigning more resources (memory or CPU) to the Pods that are already running for the workload.

 #### How it works

-With Kubernetes [Vertical Pod Autoscaler (VPA)](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler), Function Mesh supports automatically update the requested resources(memory and cpu) of Pods (Pulsar instances) that are required to run Pulsar functions, sources, and sinks based on analysis of historical resource utilization, amount of resources available in the cluster and real-time events, such as OOMs.
+With Kubernetes [Vertical Pod Autoscaler (VPA)](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler), Function Mesh supports automatically updating the resource requests and limits (memory or CPU) of Pods (Pulsar instances) that are required to run Pulsar functions, sources, and sinks based on analysis of historical resource utilization, amount of resources available in the cluster, and real-time events, such as OOMs.

-- the Recommender is a new component which consumes utilization signals and OOM events for all Pods in the cluster from the Metrics Server, it:
+- The VPA Recommender consumes utilization signals and OOM events for all Pods in the cluster from the Metrics server by

-  1. watches all Pods, keeps calculating fresh recommended resources for them and stores the recommendations in the VPA objects.
+  1. watching all Pods, calculating fresh recommended resources for them, and storing the recommendations in the VPA objects.

   2. exposes a synchronous API that takes a Pod description and returns recommended resources.

-- the VPA Admission Controller controls all pod creation requests, If the Pod is matched by any VerticalPodAutoscaler object, the admission controller overrides resources of containers in the Pod with the recommendation provided by the VPA Recommender.
-If the Recommender is not available, it falls back to the recommendation cached in the VPA object.
+- The VPA Admission Controller controls all Pod creation requests.
+If a Pod is matched by any VPA object, the VPA Admission Controller overrides the resources of containers in the Pod with the recommendation provided by the VPA Recommender.
+If the VPA Recommender is not available, the VPA Admission Controller falls back to the recommendation cached in the VPA object.

-- the VPA Updater is a component responsible for real-time updates of Pods.
-If a Pod uses VPA in "Auto" mode, the Updater can decide to update it with recommender resources.
+- The VPA Updater is responsible for updating Pods in real-time.
+If a Pod uses VPA in **Auto** mode, the VPA Updater updates the Pod with the recommended resources.

 ![Architecture](./assets/vpa-architecture.png)